sarapinasgrc/sarapinasgrc/README.md

 ###

-<p align="left">My name is Sara, I’m currently studying a Bachelor's Degree on Data Science and Engineering</p>
+<p align="left">My name is Sara, and I just graduated from a Bachelor's Degree on Data Science and Engineering</p>

 ###